 There are 2.5m buy-to-let landlords in the UK, according to HMRC, and if you are one of them then this new tax won’t affect the property you already own.

-But, if you are thinking of purchasing a buy-to-let property then the Additional Stamp Duty Rate could seriously affect what you can afford to buy.
+But, if you are thinking of purchasing a buy-to-let property then the Additional Stamp Duty Rate could affect what you can afford to buy.

 Do you pay stamp duty on buy-to-let property?

 Yes.
-Known as the Additional Stamp Duty Rate it is a 3% extra charge on top of your standard stamp duty bill.
+Known as the Additional Stamp Duty Rate it is a minimum 3% extra charge on top of your standard stamp duty bill.
 It is levied when you are buying a property that will result in you owning more than one.
 The most common example is someone who owns their own home and is looking to invest in a buy-to-let property.